inspiration for free days out in london

 Free School Holiday Club

-Daubeney School is offering a free summer holiday 2 week camp for those eligible for free school meals.
+Daubeney School is offering a free Summer holiday camp for those eligible for free school meals.
+There’ll be arts and crafts, sports, tuition and learning.

 Daubeney Primary School, E5 0EG